How I think

 - Avoid passive voice and use "per" instead of "in accordance with."

-- The less acronyms and abbreviations, the better.
+- Fewer acronyms and abbreviations is better.

 - Not everything gets capitalized.
 When in doubt, follow the GPO Style Manual.